 That Thing About Patience and Virtues...

-Okay, the headline isn't fully accurate in the sense that if you could buy one of the recently launched Nvidia RTX 30-series GPUs, at the recommended starting prices, they would be great options.
+While our headline isn't fully accurate in the sense that if you could buy one of the recently launched Nvidia RTX 30-series or AMD RX 6000-series GPUs, at the recommended starting prices, they would be great options.
 They're just not in stock, and trying to find one in stock could start to feel like a full-time job, creating stress and anxiety rather than letting you have some gaming fun.
 Instead of worrying about it and repeatedly checking all the online and local resellers, taking a break for a couple of months might be the wiser path.

 Assuming you have a graphics card already, even if it's not fast enough to do everything you'd like, try to stick with it a bit longer.
 Unless it's really old, it's probably already close enough to the budget GPUs that they wouldn't be much of an upgrade anyway.
 Or, you could always roll the dice and look for a used card on eBay.